paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 <!--Repeating, maybe take out-->

 Will the parties actually behave strategically like this?
-Well that would be the best case scenario, but it may not happen.
+Well that would be the best-case scenario, but it may not happen.
 We would like voters to behave in this strategic way because, optimistically, there would be this competitive pressure between the parties.
 Having that competitive pressure would encourage more moderate candidates to run.
-Each party has to consider if the other party is going to challenge them with a moderate candidate, and **in this best case scenario, we have each party putting out a candidate that would best represent everybody, not just one side**.
+Each party has to consider if the other party is going to challenge them with a moderate candidate, and **in this best-case scenario, we have each party putting out a candidate that would best represent everybody, not just one side**.

 Voters can try to find out what's best for everybody by looking at the polls.
 Specifically, there are head-to-head polls done each election that put one candidate from one side against one candidate from the other side.
 If a voter sees that the candidate they like best would lose to a candidate from the other side then rationally, if they want to have an effect on the results of the election, they need to support someone else.
 They need to support a candidate that can win: a candidate that is electable.  <!--\<third time mentioning electable\> \<maybe take out whole paragraph\>-->